 Hai Van Pass

-We understand most of the bunkers are French but were also used by U.S. forces during the war as this was a very important piece of real estate due to the numerous convoys going between Da Nang and Hue.
-VC forces used to sneak up along the mountain ridges to attack the installations on the pass and they would also set up ambushes along the road leading up to the pass.
+Most of the bunkers are French but there are also some older Vietnamese installations on the pass as well.
+The bunkers were used by U.S. forces to cover the road during the war as this was a very important piece of real estate due to the numerous convoys going between Da Nang and Hue.
+VC forces would sneak up along the mountain ridges to attack the installations on the pass and they would also set up ambushes along the road leading up to the pass

 A word of caution, on top of the pass there are some people that might try to scam tourists for money exchange etc. Just beware and enjoy the view.
 The regular coffee shops on the pass might be a bit pricier than on a back street in town, but that comes with the location.

 Anyone traveling between Da Nang and Hue should stop here for a visit.
 Just make sure to not take the tunnel through the mountain, but make the climb up and over the mountain to reach the pass.
 Being close to Da Nang, this is a nice half day trip from either Da Nang or Hoi An.

 Check out our top rated article on Hue here>>>

 Back to I Corps>>>